Tom Waldek, founder of The Human Origin

 +

 Leadership development adds skills to the person.
-This work removes the patterns running them.
+This work removes the survival patterns running them.
 Survival architecture is the hidden operating system most leadership programmes politely work around.
 The Human Origin makes it visible and addresses it at the source — the leader's nervous system.
-Different layer.
-Different outcome.
+The nervous system, not the behaviour.
+Outcomes that show up in turnover, decision speed, and partner retention.

 My organisation is performing well.
 Why would I consider this?